fedelemantuano/DevOps/Openshift/minishift.md

-    minishift console --url # to get the openshift console url minishift delete -f     # to remove the generated VM minishift delete --force --clear-cache      # to remove the generated VM minishift start --show-libmachine-logs -v5  # to start with debug log
+    minishift console --url # to get the openshift console url minishift delete -f     # to remove the generated VM minishift delete --force --clear-cache      # to remove the generated VM minishift start --show-libmachine-logs -v5  # to start with debug log located in folder: ~/.minishift/cache

 ## shell (as minikube)